obsidianmd/obsidian-developer-docs/en/Community directory/Frequently asked questions.md

 Archiving removes the entry from the directory and prevents new installations.
 For more information, refer to [[Manage your plugin or theme#Entry actions|Entry actions]].

+### Can I keep my plugin's source code private?

+Yes.
+Keep your built release assets in a public repository as usual, and your source code in a separate private repository.
+For more information, refer to [[Getting started#Private source repository|Private source repository]].

 ## Payments

 ### What's the difference between Free, Optional payment, and Paid?